DATING JEWELLERY

 AVERAGE LIFE SPAN IN THE WILD: 5–8 years

-first time since the metal’s discovery.
-Platinum, which is lighter and stronger than gold, and unlike silver does not tarnish, became the premier choice for the elaborate, lacelike diamond- and pearl-studded jewelry — fashioned in delicate bows, garlands, and ribbon-like forms — that adorned the lightly hued, highly embroidered velvet and satin womenswear of the day.
+One key technical innovation, accomplished in 1900, made this delicate yet extravagant style possible: the invention of the oxyacetylene torch, which enabled the commercial use of platinum for the first time since the metal’s discovery.
+Platinum—lighter and stronger than gold and, unlike silver, resistant to tarnish—became the premier choice for the elaborate, lace-like, diamond- and pearl-studded jewellery fashioned in delicate bows, garlands, and ribbon-like forms that adorned the lightly hued, highly embroidered velvet and satin womenswear of the day.

 COMMON NAME: Edwardian

-SCIENTIFIC NAME: Downton Abbey Jewelry, Belle Époque
+SCIENTIFIC NAME: Downton Abbey Jewellery, Belle Époque

 DATE: 1900–1920s